kindista/kindista/src/to-do.md

   - test sending messages on transactions!
   - test iphone webapp
   - change api key when ready to push to live
-  - test messages for gratitude, messages, group membership requests/invitations, transactions
+  - test messages for gratitude, group membership requests/invitations, transactions
   - group message not being marked as read in message folder
 ## split up database
   - if we create different directories for datatypes, make sure to get a comprehensive list of all datatypes in the database (including "deleted" types)